Standard Conditions of Trade and Copyright.

-Standard conditions of trade under which all work request orders or supply to orders are accepted by the person,firm or company wishing to enter into contract either written or verbally with The Bodyshop.
-In these conditions “Customer” means any person,firm or company that wishes to enter into a supply contract/licence (not exhaustive) or request contract with the F.Kauter t/a The Bodyshop, herein called the Repairer.
+Standard conditions of trade under which all work request orders or supply to orders are accepted by the person, firm or company wishing to enter into contract either written or verbally with The Bodyshop.
+In these conditions “Customer” means any person,firm or company that wishes to enter into a supply contract/licence (not exhaustive) or request contract with The Bodyshop, herein called the Repairer.

 1. Acceptance of Contract and Limitations

-Due to the complexities of today’s vehicle electrical systems and components, responsibility will not be accepted under any circumstances for error codes, malfunctions or related electrical problems manifesting during and after work has commenced.
+Due to the complexities of today’s vehicle electrical systems and components, responsibility will not be accepted under any circumstances for error codes, malfunctions or related electrical problems manifesting during and after work has commenced.”Misting” of headlights on the Bentley Continental is a well documented manufacturing problem and is not covered by our warranty.
+In the event of any component failure it is the customers responsibility the return the vehicle onsite for inspection and if required, rectification or replacement.

 Completion dates are given in good faith by the Repairer.
 In the event of a delay the Repairer will inform the Customer that the completion date cannot be met and give reasons for delay.
-The Repairer cannot be held responsible for any charges incurred by the Customer due to any such delay.
-The Repairer cannot accept any responsibilities for vehicles left on the premises 24 hours after notification of a collection date.
+The Repairer cannot be held responsible for any charges incurred by the Customer due to any such delay nor bear responsibility for replacement vehicles or hire charges.
+The Repairer cannot accept any responsibilities for vehicles left on the premises 24 hours after notification of completion.

-A collection and delivery service is available by prior arrangement.
+A collection and delivery service is available by prior arrangement and may be subject to a fee.
 It is the responsibility of the owner to ensure that the vehicle contains sufficient fuel to enable the service to be completed.
-In the instance that fuel has to be supplied by the repairer a receipt will be added to the final invoice for reimburse.
+In the instance that fuel has to be supplied by the repairer a receipt will be added to the final invoice for reimbursement.

 The repairer shall obtain the Customers permission to repair or fit repaired units where new parts contained in the estimate are unavailable unobtainable within a reasonable time and shall not execute the work until such permission is given.